Back to Blog

 Understanding the Rule of 72

-The Rule of 72 is a simple formula used to estimate the number of years it will take for the purchasing power of money to halve, given a specific inflation rate.
-You simply divide 72 by the annual inflation rate.
-For example:
+The Rule of 72 is a back-of-the-napkin formula for estimating how many years it takes for your money's value to halve at a specific inflation rate.
+Just divide 72 by the annual inflation rate.

 • At 2% inflation: 72 / 2 = 36 years